Skip to main content

 The Tester

 I’m Esther Bell, the health and fitness writer at Reviewed and a beginner- to intermediate-level yogi.
 I enjoy the occasional CorePower or hot yoga class, as well as Pilates, barre, and cycling—really, anything that gets me moving and feeling good.
-I love incorporating yoga into my "rest" days for light movement, balance work, and stretching, but mostly for the relaxation and opportunity to unwind.
+I love incorporating yoga into my "rest" days for light movement, balance work, and stretching, but mostly for relaxation and the opportunity to unwind.
 Usually, I seek out yoga sessions on YouTube when I can’t make it to the studio, so yoga apps were new to me.

 The Tests

 Although people may want different things from their yoga sessions, we identified a few key components that help make a yoga app useful for most people.
 We wanted thorough and safe instructions to help the user understand why certain movements were used and how to know if you’re doing them correctly.
 We looked for a large collection of a variety of classes to prevent boredom.
-And, most importantly, we wanted using the yoga app to be enjoyable enough to make most people look forward to spending time on the mat.
+Most importantly, we wanted using the yoga app to be enjoyable enough to make most people look forward to spending time on the mat.

-What You Should Know About Yoga Apps
+What You Should Know About the Best Yoga Apps

 If you’re a total yoga novice, you’ll quickly become familiar with common yoga jargon.
-A few you should know up front: vinyasa, restorative, hatha, and power yoga.
+A few you should know upfront: vinyasa, restorative, hatha, and power yoga.

 Vinyasa yoga: Often referred to as “flow,” vinyasa is a style of yoga that utilizes poses that connect from one to the next with ease and encourages practitioners to move with their breath.